Tell-It-Slant-2022-Square-Web-Graphics

 9:30am-12pm[Hybrid] — Emily Dickinson Poetry Marathon: Part 6

 A group reading of all 1,789 poems by Emily Dickinson over the course of 7 sessions.
 For this session, readers must be present on-site, but listeners are welcome both in-person and online.
 We will be reading from Ralph Franklin’s The Poems of Emily Dickinson: Reading Edition.
-Sign up as a listener or reader by registering for the Festival.
+Gingerbread cookies inspired by Dickinson’s own recipe will be served.
+Sign up as a listener by registering for the Festival, or learn more about signing up as a reader!

 1-2:30pm [Hybrid] — Poets of the Public: New England Poet Laureates